Koushith/Koushith/README.md

 I am also responsible for maintaining Consenso Lab's Design System for Web.
 The system is still in progress as we keep iterating.

-currently, I'm focused on building exciting products such as Safient and Signchain along with a strong team at Consenso Labs to solve the critical problems in both Web 3.0 and Web 2.0.
+currently, I'm focused on building exciting products such as Safient and Signchain along with a strong team at Consenso Labs to solve the critical problems in Web 3.0.
 ### Skills and Tech

 - JavaScript / TypeScript